thesmitpatel/stopwatch/README.md

 # stopwatch
-Stopwatch using html, CSS and javascrip. also use sound
+Stopwatch using html, css, javascrip and also use sound